MikeHopley/ftl-ships-strategy/index.md

 Put the Zoltan on engines.
 On Hard, venting below 50% oxygen makes enemies less likely to target weapons or cloaking.
 Run the weapons crew to sensors and momentarily depower the Glaive Beam **just** before enemy weapons fire; this [drastically reduces](https://www.reddit.com/r/ftlgame/comments/7q5ko0/optimal_strategy_for_early_game_stealth_b_runs/) the chance of weapons being hit.

 If your weapons *do* get hit, you are unlikely to win the fight.
 Running away is more important than repairing weapons, so prioritise repairs to piloting, engines, and cloaking.
 Stealth B can run surprisingly fast because cloaking buys time.
 Its effective minimum escape time is 28.3 seconds (realistically 30 or longer).
 Jump to a known safe beacon if possible, which often means jumping backwards.

+Later on, with fully-trained weapons crew, you do not need to delay firing the Glaive against enemies with cloaking: it can hit them exactly as they enter cloak.
+Practise your weapons or hacking timing against non-cloaking enemies.
+Similarly, a pre-ignited Glaive can fire immediately against cloaking enemies (notably shieldless auto-scouts).

 Distress beacons are less good than usual&thinsp;&mdash;&thinsp;probably still better than an unmarked beacon, but maybe worse than a guaranteed fight.